Albert B. Douglas

 Albert B. Douglas (September 2, 1912 – March 6, 1971) was the eldest of the five sons of Will and Clara Douglas.
 He was the first person born in Briercrest, Saskatchewan, Canada.
 A Saskatchewan wheat farmer, he was a member of parliament elected during the 28th Canadian Parliament on June 25, 1969, representing the Assiniboia riding.
+The Albert Douglas Dam across the Souris River south of Weyburn was named after him.